Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 1. Sepia – Top Remedy For Fungal Infection Ringworm

-Sepia tops the list of homeopathic medicine when it comes to treating fungal infections esepcially ringworm of skin (tinea corporis).
-Circular, ring-shaped lesions on the skin in isolated spots is the key feature to use it.
+Sepia tops the list of homeopathic medicine when it comes to treating fungal infections especially ringworm of skin (tinea corporis).
+Circular, ring-shaped lesions on the skin in isolated spots is the key feature of using it.
 This can be attended with itching and burning when scratched, and increased sweating.
 Ringworm, if appears in spring season specifically, then Sepia is the right choice of medicine.

-Use of Sepia is applicable in ringworm infection with isolated ring-shaped lesions.
-This medicine is available in different potencies from low to high which is chosen individually for every case as per case intensity.
-In the beginning, its 30C potency is safe to start with.
-Sepia 30C can be used once or twice a day as per severity of the complaint.
+In the beginning, its 30C potency is safe to start with that can be used once or twice a day.
 For switching to high potencies like 200C or 1M, consider prior consultation with homeopathic expert.

 2. Tellurium – For Ringworm With Multiple Rings Connected Together

 Tellurium is also a major medicine for ringworm infection.
 It is prescribed for cases where multiple ring-shaped lesions are joined together forming intersecting rings crowded over each other.
 The lesions are elevated and spread across the whole body.
 Sometimes mild scaling covers these lesions.
-In few cases vesicles (tiny fluid- filled bumps) over the rings may appear, attended with a heated sensation on the skin.
+In a few cases, vesicles (tiny fluid-filled bumps) over the rings may appear, attended with a heated sensation on the skin.

-This medicine can be given when a case presents with numerous ring-shaped lesions on skin joined together.
-Initially, it is advised to start with Tellurium 30C once or twice a day.
-In case no changes occur, Tellurium 200C can be taken once a day.
+This medicine can be given when a case of ringworm presents with numerous ring-shaped lesions on the skin joined together.

 3. Graphites – For Fungal Infection With Rash Between Skin Folds

 Graphites is highly effective for fungal infections that affect skin folds.
-It can be used when rash occurs in groins (crease formed at junction of abdomen and thigh), bends of limbs (like behind knees, elbow bend), neck fold, behind ears and between toes.
+It can be used when a rash appears in the groin (crease formed at the junction of abdomen and thigh), bends of limbs (like behind knees, elbow bend), neck fold, behind ears and between toes.
 The affected area is red, sore and painful.
 In some cases, a characteristic watery, sticky discharge may ooze out from the affected parts.
 It is also helpful when cracks develop in skin folds.
 There is intense itching in the affected area which gets aggravated at night.
-It is also very useful for cases of Tinea Cruris or Jock’s itch presenting with rash in groin area.
+It is also very useful for cases of Tinea Cruris or Jock’s itch presenting with rash in the groin area.

-Use of this medicine is highly recommended when there is fungal infection causing rash between folds.
+The use of this medicine is highly recommended when there is fungal infection causing a rash between skin folds.
 Additionally, it is the most effective if cracks appear in the folds and watery sticky fluid oozes from the affected skin area.
-Start with Graphites 3X one tablet once a day in mild cases and one tablet twice a day in case of moderate intensity.
-3X is its lowest potency and higher potencies are also available like 30C, 200C, 1M, but avoid using higher potencies without physician’s guidance.

 4. Sulphur – For Fungal Infection With Marked Itching, Burning